laras126/uipic-fall15/info.md

 #### Pair Programming

-When coding in class, we'll primarily be pair programming.
+When coding in class, we'll often pair programming.
 As the wise Wikipedia states:

 > Pair programming (sometimes referred to as peer programming) is an agile software development technique in which two programmers work as a pair together on one workstation.
 One, the driver, writes code while the other, the observer, pointer or navigator, reviews each line of code as it is typed in.

-Since our class is somewhat big, when we do code in class, you will pair with someone.
-Your coding ability doesn't matter here, but be ready to teach or learn from your partner.
+Coding ability doesn't matter here, so be ready to teach or learn from your partner.

-#### Code Reviews and Q &amp; A
+#### Demos and Q &amp; A

 Though the majority of code learning will happen outside of class via tutorials, we will, as a class, work through a specific problem or question or give feedback on a piece of code.
 I might ask one of you to explain the solution or lead the review.